akshay4699/Text-Summarization-2/README.md

-# This Basic Text summarization using sumy libraby in python
+## This Basic Text summarization using sumy library in python.